-The final examination schedule for Spring 2014 is located at:
+The final examination schedule for Fall 2014 is located at:

 As with every year, we took the final class lists and compared enrollment in every exam class with the enrollment in every other exam class.
 Based on that, we determined the number of conflicts between each class.
 We then scheduled the largest classes with the most graduating seniors as early in the examination period as possible, to permit them to be graded by the Monday after exam week, which permits us to meet the graduation deadline and to award honors accurately.